-Starbucks reported consolidated net revenues of $6.7bn for the 13-weeks to 27 December 2020, a 5% decline on the same period in 2020.
+Starbucks reported consolidated net revenues of $6.7bn for the 13-weeks to 27 December 2020, a 5% decline on the same period in the year previous.
 The company cited the continued impact of reduced customer traffic, modified store operations, reduced store operating hours, and temporary store closures due to Covid-19, as on-going headwinds for the business.

 In Starbucks’ flagship US market, like-for-like stores sales fell 5%, improved from the previous quarter’s -9%, while average ticket rose 19% as consumers purchased more items during fewer visits.
 Like-for-likes across the Americas region declined 6%.

 However, in China, Starbucks’ key growth market, like-for-like sales grew 5%, reflecting the East Asian country’s more advanced recovery from Covid-19 compared to many economies globally.

 “Investments in our partners, beverage innovation and digital customer relationships continued to fuel our recovery and position Starbucks for long-term, sustainable growth,” said Starbucks CEO Kevin Johnson.